AguaClara/Textbook/Filtration/EStaRS_Design.rst

 The second pressure recovery constraint is in the backwash branch during backwash.
 During backwash the lowest trunk sees all the flow at a higher velocity than any other trunk does during filtration meaning all of its branches experience a higher flow as well.
 Because the velocity is higher, the PR term will also be higher, so it must be constrained to maintain even flow.

--there is 1.2 m of head loss through the sand bed.

 The initial estimate of head loss through the holes is :math:`HL_{FiBwOrifices} = 10cm`. [where did this come from?
 One proposal is the same constraint as we discussed with the horizontal filter.
 The head loss through the orifice must be close to the distance between orifices.
 This is to ensure that the entire bed fluidizes.
 If there is a section of the filter where the sand isn't fluidized, then that sand will form an incline that is the angle of repose of sand in water.
 Thus, the maximum depth that the first covered orifice under the settled sand will be determined by the distance between orifices and the angle of repose of the sand.
 If we assume conservatively that the angle of repose is 45 degrees, then the depth of sand would equal the spacing between the orifices.
 And if the head loss through the orifices was equal to that depth of sand, then there would be enough water coming out of the first covered orifice to fluidize the sand above it.

 Darn...
 My analysis in the previous paragraph is flawed because the water flows from the orifices into a big half pipe BEFORE coming into contact with sand.
 Thus, the head loss through the orifices DOES NOT help ensure that the sand fluidizes everywhere in the filter.
 Similarly, the orifices don't have to be sized to get the same flow out of the first and last orifice in a branch because flow equalization will occur in the half pipe.
 So perhaps the goal is to get reasonable flow distribution between first and last orifice so that the equalization flow has a much lower velocity than the main flow in the branch.
 We need to figure this out! and this can go near the top of the design.
 My sense is that there may be a good deal of flexibility in the total orifice area.   ]